 You can also watch this tutorial where we're joined by Zipwhip's Full Stack Engineer, Flor Antara; Snipcart's Co-Founder, Charles Ouelette; and Agility CMS' VP of Product and Operations, James Vidler.

 If you want to learn more about how your eCommerce content can go beyond your website and mobile application?
 Check out our guide to a winning content architecture strategy.

 Agility CMS Headless Commerce Examples & Use Cases

 You've already seen it in action when it comes to headless commerce.
 When you visit your local fast food restaurant and order using a digital screen, that's headless commerce in full swing.

 But how else are brands taking the head off their eCommerce experiences?

-Before headless eCommerce was implement, the staff had to manually issue tickets because their former site couldn't handle a ton of traffic and would crash during their busy times.
-Tickets also had to be processed in batches (once a day), and because of this, the staff was burdened with the workload while customers were upset that they couldn't purchase last minute tickets.
+Before headless eCommerce was implemented, the staff had to manually issue tickets because their former site couldn't handle much traffic and would crash during busy times.
+Tickets also had to be processed in batches (once a day), and because of this, the staff was burdened with the workload while customers were upset that they couldn't purchase last-minute tickets.

 Rolling out Headless commerce with Agility CMS, online revenue increased by 20%.

 Most importantly, in December, the CIO and Director both remarked that they had taken a 4-day weekend for Thanksgiving for the first time in many years!